Breaking News

 Classification of disease

-• Based on site: e.g. disease of respiratory system, cardiovascular disease, disease of blood etc.
+• Based on site: e.g. disease of the respiratory system, cardiovascular disease, disease of blood, etc.

-• Based on cause: e.g. bacterial disease, viral disease etc.
+• Based on the cause: e.g. bacterial disease, viral disease, etc.

 • Acute: short duration.
 Occurs suddenly and changes are rapid.
-Few hours to few days.
+A few hours to a few days.
 E.g. influenza.

 • Chronic: long duration.
 Changes take place slowly. e.g. tuberculosis.

-• Acute: on chronic: these are chronic but sometimes acute exacerbation take place. e.g. in chronic hepatitis B make change of liver slowly but occasionally makes rapid change nad manifested by clinical sign and symptoms.
+• Acute: on chronic: these are chronic but sometimes acute exacerbation takes place. e.g. chronic hepatitis B makes changes in the liver slowly but occasionally makes rapid changes nad manifested by clinical signs and symptoms.

 Expression of disease